idi-ops-archive/ansible-couchdb/README.md

 # CouchDB Ansible Role

-Installs CouchDB on CentOS 7.
+Installs CouchDB on CentOS 7 or Fedora 22.
 Tested with Ansible 1.8.2

+Largely a refactoring of the previous CouchDB role to use ansible-facts and the install/configure/deploy paradigm.

 ## Requirements

-The EPEL repository needs to be enabled.
+The EPEL repository needs to be enabled on CentOS7.

+## Dependencies

+The ansible-facts role (https://github.com/avtar/ansible-facts) is required.

 ## Role Variables